2024 East–West Line disruption: Impact

-According to CNA and South China Morning Post, the incident was the worst disruption to the MRT system in its history.
-The disruption caused significant increases in travel times, with The Straits Times reporting that a typical journey from Jurong East to Redhill took approximately 90 minutes instead of the usual 21 minutes.
+According to CNA, The Straits Times and South China Morning Post, the incident was the most severe disruption to the MRT system in its history.
+The disruption caused significant increases in travel times; The Straits Times reported that a typical journey from Jurong East to Redhill took approximately 90 minutes instead of the usual 21 minutes.
 Queues at bus stops serving the affected stations were as long as 100 m.
-Many commuters were also confused with the transport arrangements, such as the location of free bridging bus stops for closed stations.
-Some voiced their frustration regarding the disruption and its spillover effects, including the longer travel time and the long walking distance between Jurong East station and its free bridging bus stop.
+Many commuters were confused by the transport arrangements, such as the location of free bridging bus stops for closed stations.
+Some voiced their frustration about the disruption and its spillover effects, including the longer travel time and the long walking distance between Jurong East station and its associated bridging bus stop.

-It is estimated that the disruption affected more than 2.1 million commuters as of 30 September, with 358,000 passengers on the first day, 516,000 passengers on the second day, and 500,000 passengers on the third day of the disruption.
-According to minister Chee, commuters travelling between Boon Lay and Queenstown were not charged, with bridging and regular bus services provided for free.
+The disruption was estimated to have affected more than 2.1 million commuters as of 30 September, including 358,000 passengers on the first day, 516,000 passengers on the second day, and 500,000 passengers on the third day of the disruption.
+Passengers alighting at stations between Boon Lay and Queenstown were not charged, and bridging and regular bus services were provided for free.
+Overall, 2.6 million commuters were affected before services were restored.

 The incident occurred during the Primary School Leaving Examination (PSLE).
-In response to the disruption, the Ministry of Education (MOE) announced that students taking the PSLE on 26 September were granted the full allocated time to sit their paper as long as they turned up before the end of the exam.
-Free taxi services were offered to ferry students to their examination venues from affected stations, though according to The Straits Times, the taxis were not used by the students.
-According to MOE, five students were late for their papers on 26 September due to the disruption.
-One student took the examination in another examination centre, and all of them were given the full duration of the paper.
-Additionally, according to the Singapore Examinations and Assessment Board (SEAB), no candidates were affected by the disruption for the Mathematics exam on 27 September.
+In response to the disruption, the Ministry of Education (MOE) announced students taking the PSLE on 26 September were granted the full allocated time to sit their paper as long as they arrived before the end of the exam.
+Free taxi services were offered to ferry students to their examination venues from affected stations, though according to The Straits Times, the students did not use taxis.
+Five students were late for their papers on 26 September, with one student taking the examination in a different examination centre.
+According to the Singapore Examinations and Assessment Board (SEAB), no candidates were affected by the disruption for the mathematics exam on 27 September.
 On 30 September, the SEAB reported that seven students were late for their papers on that day.